SabrinaPL/1dv610-L3/README.md

 ### Testing

-InstaGallery has been tested using manual testing of some common use cases and edge cases.
-Will also be user tested before release.
+InstaGallery has been tested using manual testing of some common use cases and edge cases locally and in production environment.

 ### Bugs